M-Files/Developer-Portal/Samples-And-Libraries/Libraries/REST-API/index.md

 The library contains a set of basic unit tests, which will be expanded as the library progresses.

-<p class="note">More details and examples are available <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Libraries/MFaaP.MFWSClient#readme">in in the GitHub repository</a>.</p>
+More details and examples are available <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Libraries/MFaaP.MFWSClient#readme">in in the GitHub repository</a>.
+{:.note}